dasjyotishka/Semantic-Segmentation-of-residential-properties-and-assets-after-Hurricane-Harvey/README.md

 ## Results

-A DeepLabv3+ based segmentation model with a ResNet-101 encoder and pretrained on Imagenet images was utilised to solve a challenge involving utilisation of deep learning to perform semantic segmentation on residential properties and assets after Hurricane Harvey.
-It provided a improved dice-score of 76.25% over an U-Net model on test dataset on final submission, making it the 4th best model on the leaderboard.
+A DeepLabv3+ based segmentation model with a ResNet-101 encoder and pre-trained on Imagenet images was utilised to solve a challenge involving utilisation of deep learning to perform semantic segmentation on residential properties and assets after Hurricane Harvey.
+It provided a improved dice-score of 76.25% over an U-Net model on test dataset on final submission, making it the 4th best submission on the leaderboard.